Frequently Asked Questions - FAQ

 ICON-EU topography and the new Regtherm regions

-The old regions were originally developed for glider pilots and were too large to capture the air mass differences relevant to paragliding.
-The region Bernese Oberland extended, for example, from Rochers-de-Naye at Lake Geneva to Pilatus in Central Switzerland, a distance of 120 km.
-Every pilot knows that the thermal conditions and cloud base heights can vary greatly in such a large area.
+The old Regtherm regions were developed at a time when weather models had only very coarse resolution and therefore provided input data with coarse spatial resolution.
+These old regions were too large to capture the relevant air mass differences.
+The region Berner Oberland, for example, extended from Rochers-de-Naye at Lake Geneva to Pilatus in Central Switzerland, a distance of 120 km.
+Every pilot knows that thermal conditions and cloud base heights can vary greatly in such a large area.

+Today, weather models have a better resolution and can therefore represent the real topography more precisely and provide better input data.
 With the new regions, Regtherm can now also capture air mass boundaries between larger valleys in the mountains and provide distinct thermal forecasts.
-The old region Bernese Oberland has now been divided into three new regions, namely Bernese Oberland, Bernese Alps, and Urner Alps.
+The old region Berner Oberland has now been split into three new regions: Berner Oberland, Berner Alpen, and Urner Alpen.
 The new regions are as small as necessary to capture the characteristic air mass boundaries, and as large as possible to remain clear and user-friendly.

 Real topography and old regions